hacks-guide/Guide_Vita/_pages/en_US/preparing-for-trinity.md

 Note that these DNS servers will need to be set on each network you connect your device to for it to block updates!
 {: .notice--warning}

-If you are on 3.69 and haven't created **and** activated a PSN account on your system, you will need to update to 3.70 through system settings and then proceed.
-{: .notice--warning}

 1. Launch the Settings application
 1. Navigate to `Network` -> `Wi-Fi Settings`
   + Connect to a Wi-Fi network if you have not already done so